About

 When in 2008 I decided to pursue a PhD in (urban) sociology at the London School of Economics (LSE), I so much wanted it to be a visual investigation, despite lacking professional training in photography.
 I wanted to bring into visibility aspects of everyday life which were beyond the headlines.
 Although the LSE is a traditional academic institution which did not and does not offer practiced-based PhDs, my supervisor, Professor Paul Gilroy, is not and was not.
 Committed to the production of empirical and evidence-based knowledge but not compromising my passion and strong belief in the power of images, especially when embedded in a written text, and thanks to the generous support and great supervision I had from Professor Gilroy, I managed to produce a PhD which was simultaneously visual, ethnographic, theoretical and theorising.

 I feel creative and buzzing with ideas.
-I feel that the camera is my theorising tool and lens which prompts me to pause, ask questions, reflect and understand my surroundings.
+I feel that the camera is my theorising tool and lens which prompts me to pause, ask questions, reflect and understand the world around me.